Get

 Treatment

 Vets will focus treatment on addressing the underlying cause and protecting the esophagus from any further damage.
 Antacids and gastroprotectants may be prescribed.
 Gastrointestinal prokinetic medicines can help food move through the digestive tract and strengthen the stomach sphincter to avoid future episodes.
-Your veterinarian will prescribe medications based on your cat’s condition.
+A veterinarian will prescribe medications based on your cat’s condition.

 Just know that cats can’t have Pepto-Bismol since they are sensitive to the salicylates in it.